How to Treat a Soft Tissue Hematoma

 What Is a Hematoma?

 A hematoma forms when a blood vessel breaks and blood leaks out into the surrounding tissue.
 This can form a clot, or retain its fluid state, depending on how old the injury is.
-Blood can come from an artery, vein, or capillary depending on where the damage occurs, and then accumulate in the soft tissue forming a bruise, or can seep into joint sockets causing mobility problems, damage to the socket, and a lot of pain.
+Blood can come from an artery, vein, or capillary depending on where the damage occurs, and then accumulate in the soft tissue forming a bruise.
+Alternatively, it can seep into joint sockets causing mobility problems, damage to the socket, and a lot of pain.

 If a hematoma is causing a lot of problems, or continues to grow, it will need to be drained by your doctor.
 The ruptured vessel will need to be sealed to prevent the hematoma growing back.

 What Causes a Soft Tissue (Subcutaneous) Hematoma

 A subcutaneous hematoma occurs when a ruptured blood vessel leaks blood into the surrounding fatty tissue.
 This can cause a lump to form and a large bruise to appear on the affected area.
 You may find that if the hematoma is further away from the skin you may only feel a "fatty" or mobile lump without the bruise or only a light discoloration.

 There are many ways a subcutaneous hematoma can form and the most common factors are blunt force trauma or through an injection.
 With a blunt force trauma injury, the symptoms will be very similar to that of an orthopedic hematoma (also known as a muscle contusion or bruise), but the blood sits in the fatty tissue rather than the muscle.
 People taking blood thinners are more at risk from this type of damage since their blood clotting is already restricted.